-Financial communication and active listening are the fastest methods to reconnect with citizens
+Financial communications and active listening are the fastest ways to reconnect with citizens

-Financial communication has become a determining factor to recover the corporate economic trust.
-Investors need to be promptly informed of the financial results, the company’s plans and also of other intangibles that are becoming more relevant in the management of organizations.
-The appropriate management of the flow of information, in a transparent and credible way by organizations, is crucial to consolidate the change of this business era that is emerging after the economic crisis.
+Financial communications have become a determining factor in recovering corporate economic trust.
+Investors must remain informed of financial results, company plans and other intangibles that are becoming increasingly relevant in organizational management.
+Appropriate, transparent and credible information flow is crucial to keeping up with the changes in the new business world, which is emerging from the economic crisis.

-The diagnosis of the future, is the point on which the following panelist concur: Juan Briz, director of Communication of Deutsche Bank Spain; Hernán San Pedro, Director of Relations with Investors of Lar España, and José Antonio Vega, Assistant Director of Cinco Días, during their participation in the Corporate Communication Trends Forum organized by LLORENTE & CUENCA.
-This took place at a discussion panel on business trust and reputation moderated by Jorge López Zafra, Senior Director of the Corporate & Financial Communications Area of the Firm.
+Outlook for the future is the one point where panelists Juan Briz, director of Communications for Deutsche Bank Spain; Hernan San Pedro, director of Investor Relations for Lar España; and Jose Antonio Vega, assistant director of Cinco Dias all concurred on at the Corporate Communication Trends Forum, organized by LLORENTE & CUENCA (LL&C).
+The three executives discussed the matter at a panel on business reputation and trust moderated by Jorge Lopez Zafra, senior director of Corporate & Financial Communications for LL&C.

 When trust was broken

-For Hernán San Pedro, the crisis was unleashed in 2008.
-The generally well-formed partnership formed by the financial markets and the companies themselves broke suddenly in the face of two errors, some bad practices of both and an excess of indebtedness.
-From there, the uncertainty turned into fear, until becoming completely opposite to the confidence that investors and the minority shareholders need.
-“If we speak only of the residential real estate sector, in 2008 more than 700,000 homes were sold.
-It was an unreasonable offer that took years to be digested.”
+According to Hernan San Pedro, the crisis began in 2008.
+The generally strong partnership between financial markets and the companies themselves broke down in the face of two major facets: some bad practices on both sides and excessive debt.
+From there, uncertainty turned into fear, forming an environment completely devoid of the confidence investors and minority shareholders need.
+“If we focus entirely on the residential real estate sector, in 2008, more than 700,000 homes were sold in Spain.
+It was an unreasonable number that took years to properly digest.”

-Juan Briz interpreted the loss of confidence due to the economic crisis of 2008 as a huge error of listening, among other factors, attributable partly to both the companies and the directors of communication and the press.
+Juan Briz interpreted the loss of confidence that accompanied the 2008 economic crisis as a huge error in listening, among other factors.
+He attributes this partly to companies and partly to communication and press directors.

-“The 2008 crisis entailed a huge listening error”
+“The 2008 crisis was a huge listening error”

-José Antonio Vega interpreted that the responsibility of the 2008 crisis was pyramidal, with the regulators and supervisors located at the top and the clients at the bottom.
-In spite of the normative reinforcement established since then, the journalist warned of certain disconnection between certain profiles of minority investors, who still do not want to hear the warnings regarding the possible risks of the destination of their investments.
+Jose Antonio Vega believes responsibility for the 2008 crisis was pyramidal, with regulators and supervisors located at the top and clients at the bottom.
+In spite of the normative reinforcements established since then, Vega warned of a disconnect between certain types of minority investors, who still do not want to hear warnings regarding possible risks in their investments’ destinations.

-Since then, and as in the definition of rock and roll for Miguel Ríos, Juan Briz believes that the solution can be approached from three simple chords and an attitude.
-“To put forward the interests of the stakeholders, to facilitate those goods and services that citizens really demand and to strictly comply with the rules” would be the chords, and the proactive dialogue, the attitude.
+Since then, and as in Miguel Rios’s definition of rock and roll, Juan Briz has found the solution can be approached with three simple chords and an attitude.
+In this case, the chords would be: “prioritizing stakeholder interests, facilitating the goods and services citizens demand and strictly complying with the rules,” and the proactive dialogue the attitude.